 If you are making other main dishes or many other sides, you can work off of the rule of 4 ounces to 1/2 a pound per person.

 I highly recommend buying an instant read thermometer for this recipe.
 It is the best way to ensure that you end up with a tender piece of meat cooked to the exact doneness you are looking for.
-Please see the recommended tools section above the recipe card for my recommendation.
+Please see the box below for my recommendation.

 Prime rib roasts in about two and a half hours, though the cooking time will vary depending how done you would like it.
 These times are after the initial 15 minutes of high heat.